ScoutLogic

 Discrimination in employment is often thought of as something based on gender, ethnicity, race, or other factors such as sexuality.
 However, in the USA, it’s also illegal to discriminate based on birth date in the workplace or at the hiring stage.

-What Are the Rules of the Age Discrimination in Employment Act (ADEA)?
+What are the rules of the Age Discrimination in Employment Act (ADEA)?

 The Age Discrimination in Employment Act protects older people so they can’t be discriminated against in the workplace based on their birth date.